kyleParrent/final-project/README.md

   * Set your environment variables on Heroku and .env file
     * DATABASE_URL
     * API_KEY

-!!!WARNING Do NOT add these to your .env file.
-Only add to Heroku!!!
+!!WARNING Do NOT add these to your .env file.
+Only add to Heroku!!
     * TOKEN_SECRET (use a dummy token in .env for now)